sguzmanm/academical-reborn/backend/README.md

 ## Setup: Environmental variables

 We are using environment variables in node throught a .env file.
+They are listed below:

 ### Token generation